How to Cook Steak From Rare to Well-Done Effortlessly

 Any more and you lose your grill marks and you lose your orientation on which side is more cooked.

-The touch can be deceiving at first, due to the fact that the protein fibers within the steak tighten up when it is first put to flame.
+The touch can be deceiving at first, due to the fact that the protein fibers within the steak tighten up when it is first placed on the grill.
 This means that the steak feels firm for the first part of cooking.
 This can be deceiving as you may feel the steak is becoming overcooked when it is actually quite rare.

 It is very important to account for the resting period of a steak as it will continue to cook a bit after it is removed from the grill.
 This is called Carry-Over Cooking.

-A Medium steak is firm and when squeezed goes right back to original position quickly.
+A Medium steak is firm and when squeezed goes right back to the original position quickly.

 A Medium Well steak is firm and tough to squeeze with little liquid coming out from the inside.

 Resting Your Steak